Why Do Cats Lick?

 In this instance, even though we are not technically dirty, there is something they cats are not used to seeing, so they will lick you to help clean you up.
 So if you have a cat that licks your sweaty face, they are just trying to help keep you clean!

-Let’s continue with my favorite one, affection!
+Let’s continue with my favorite cat behavior reason, affection!
+Why do cats lick you?
 Cats do show affection towards humans.
 They really do love you; you can read about the ways cat show love in my previous post, here.
 Sometimes cats will lick you as a way to show affection, similar to a dog.

-My kittens will lick me as a way to show their love for me sometimes.
+My kittens will start licking me as a way to show their love for me sometimes.
 There was one day I was crying about them, a detail I will explain in the story shortly.
 Chloe could tell I was upset.
-She kept jumping up on my and literally licking the tears away from my eyes.
+She kept jumping up on me.
+My cat was licking the tears away from my eyes.
 (How do you now start laughing at that?!)
 She would then continue to lick my hair and make funny faces which was her way of showing love and comfort when I was feeling sad.

 Cats use pheromones to mark their territory.
 Pheromones are found all around a cat’s body.
 Their urine, they necks, even their tongues.